-- Federal HOME Investment Partnerships Program (HOME) funds that the U.S. Department of Housing and Urban Development (HUD) awards to the City of San Diego; - State of California Department of Housing and Community Development Local Housing Trust Fund Program funds awarded to SDHC; and - The City of San Diego Affordable Housing Fund, which comprises revenue from Housing Impact Fees charged to commercial developments and Inclusionary Housing Fees charged to residential developments.
+- Housing and Urban Development (HUD) awards to the City of San Diego; - Fund Program funds awarded to SDHC; and - The City of San Diego Affordable Housing Fund, which comprises revenue from Housing residential developments.

 In addition, Multifamily Housing Revenue Bonds enable affordable housing developers to obtain below-market financing because interest income from the bonds is exempt from state and federal taxes.
 These bonds also qualify developments for federal low-income housing tax credits, another essential source of financing for affordable housing developments.